UP cops bust international human-trafficking racket, 12 women brought back to India since April | Law-Order

 Her daughter Sophia (name changed) said, ''Ammi somehow informed us about her ordeal over the phone, after which I reported the matter to the Kanpur police, along with details of the travel agent.''
 On August 15, as the country marked its 75th Independence Day, Nargis returned home, along with two more women, courtesy of the Kanpur police and the Ministry of External Affairs (MEA).

-During the investigation, the police found a larger human-trafficking nexus spread across several countries and targeting women aged between 24 and 50 years on the pretext of getting them employed as domestic help for a good salary in Gulf countries such as Oman, Qatar, Kuwait, or Saudi Arabia, officials said.
+During the investigation, the police found a larger human-trafficking nexus spread across several countries and targeting women aged between 24 and 50 years on the pretext of getting them employed as domestic bits of help for a good salary in Gulf countries such as Oman, Qatar, Kuwait, and Saudi Arabia, officials said.

 The victims are not only from Uttar Pradesh but also other parts of India like Punjab, Goa, Tamil Nadu, and Karnataka, while the nexus has also trapped women from neighboring countries such as Sri Lanka, Nepal, Bangladesh, Pakistan as well as from some African nations, they claimed.